 Why are we adding coco peat or compost to make our own compost?

-Because, pre made compost has microorganism in it which helps in faster decomposition of our organic waste.
+Because pre-made compost has microorganisms in it which helps in the faster decomposition of our organic waste.

 So, the process gets completed earlier than what it would generally take if we don’t add any compost soil into it.

-These micro-organism feed on our waste and convert it into compost, that is why they are very essential for the process.
+These micro-organisms feed on our waste and convert it into compost, which is why they are very essential for the process.

 Once you have added compost, again mix the mixture.

-These type of process takes place in a bit of moist environment, so you need to create similar type of environment inside the compost bin for the process to take place easily.
+This type of process takes place in a bit moist environment, so you need to create a similar type of environment inside the compost bin for the process to take place easily.

 To do so,